worthingtonse/WEST-Protocol/A. Introduction.md

 * It can be transported using any transportation method.
 * It can be easily stored in a person’s mind where it is undetectable.
 * It can easily be integrated with existing ATM systems
+* Built in KYC document storage that is ultra secure.

 ## The WEST token has optional features including:
 * Easy to implement smart contracts system
 * Active Directory Administration
 * Loss Recovery of Coins
+* Theft recovery system
 * Extreemly Secure Multi-chain in addition to the existing Multi-chain.

 ## In addition, in the future,  the WEST Protocol can be used to support: